-Packaging is a crucial driver of initial trial, repurchase rate, and the overall enjoyment of your product.
+Packaging is a crucial driver of initial trial, perception of quality, and repurchase decisions.

-With the thousands of choices at the fingertips of consumers, choosing a product is daunting.
-Exceptional packaging can be key to cutting through the noise and standing out.
+With thousands of choices at the fingertips of consumers, choosing a spirit, wine, beer, or any other alcohol product is a daunting task.
+Exceptional packaging can be on of the keys to cutting through the noise and standing out from the crowd.

 Key questions every brand owner should ask themselves: